Abul Mansur Ahmad: Early life and education

 Ahmad was born Ahmad Ali Farazi on 3 September 1898, at Dhanikhola, a village in the Mymensingh district of Bengal Province in British India (now in Bangladesh), to Abdur Rahim Farazi and Mir Jahan Begum.
 Before Ahmad's birth, Mymensingh used to be an important centre of the Tariqah-i-Muhammadiya, an early nineteenth-century anti-British movement led by Sayyid Ahmad Shahid and Shah Ismail Dehlvi.
 Both the paternal and maternal sides of his family had strong Ahl-i Hadith connections and were among the earliest four families in the region to subscribe to the cause, thus earning the title Farazi.
 (Note: Not to be confused with the participants of the Faraizi Movement in Bengal, led by Haji Shariatullah, as Ahmad warned in his autobiography.)
 Frequented by the local Wahhabi leaders, his paternal home served as the preaching centre of Wahhabism in that area.
-His paternal grandfather's brother Ashek Ullah was among the few who volunteered from Bengal to fight against the Sikhs, led by Barelvi, in the North-West Frontier Province (now the Khyber Pakhtunkhwa province in Pakistan)—also said to had taken part in the infamous Battle of Balakot.
+His paternal grandfather's brother Ashek Ullah was among the few who volunteered from Bengal to fight against the Sikhs, led by Barelvi, in the North-West Frontier Province (now the Khyber Pakhtunkhwa province in Pakistan)—also said to have taken part in the infamous Battle of Balakot.

 Ahmad developed resentment against the landowners (zamindars) early in his childhood.
 In Bengal zamindars were predominantly Hindu at that time.
 He regarded the treatment of Muslim peasants not only by the zamindars but the Hindu community in general as discriminatory.

 After his early schooling at nearby schools, in 1913 Ahmad moved to the Mymensingh town (also called Nasirabad), his district headquarter, for further studies.
 There he entered the Mrityunjay School, from where he matriculated in 1917, securing first division and a scholarship, and moved to Dhaka, the principal town in East Bengal, for further studies.
 He entered Jagannath College and found residence at a house in old Dhaka in an arrangement called jaigir.
 Inspired by the professor of Logic, Umesh Chandra Bhattacharya, he began studying philosophical texts of John Stuart Mill, Ramendra Sundar Tribedi, Hiren Dutta, Brajen Seal, Annie Besant, etc. He took the Intermediate exam from there in 1919.
 Then he completed Bachelor of Arts in philosophy from Dhaka College in 1921.
 After a pause in studies, due to his political activism, he entered Ripon College (later renamed to Surendranath College) in Kolkata, capital of the Bengal province, in 1926 to study Law and passed the BL examination in 1929.